Dwarph/dwarph.github.io/data/casestudies/prosho.md

 We quickly iterated on the concepts we'd built for each use case, in order to reach a decision point, where we decided to merge them all into one demo - a procedural-training-lite demo rooted in a coffee barista context.

-As the deadline was tight, I was unable to run a formal user test, and instead ran a formal test on colleagues unfamiliar with the technology.
+As the deadline was tight, I was unable to run a formal user test, and instead ran an **informal user test** on colleagues unfamiliar with the technology.

+<iframe width="100%" height="316px" src="https://www.youtube.com/embed/ajYloY6Uvdc?si=Gc7jNPQPzR3qMLVM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### XR Launcher Updates